anandchandwani/ac_slider/h.md

 #### General
 *-* &nbsp;&nbsp;Be conscious about the focus of your resume.
 If you list a lot of front-end skills and not that much back-related experience, &nbsp;&nbsp;&nbsp;&nbsp;people will think you like front-end development.
-If you are interested in full-stack development, show balance between  &nbsp;&nbsp; &nbsp;&nbsp;both<br>
+If you are interested in full-stack development,show balance between both<br>
 *-* &nbsp;&nbsp;Avoid extreme words like: best, first, all<br>
 *-* &nbsp;&nbsp;Avoid pronouns : our, we, I, you<br>
 *-* &nbsp;&nbsp;When creating hyperlinks to your projects, email, LinkededIn, etc, please remove the underline and change the font color  &nbsp;&nbsp;&nbsp;to black.
 The hyperlink will be preserved and the font will look cleaner<br>